bzuraik/SVG_Parser/README.md

 `https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_web_server`

-We are using NodeJS runtime to create a simple web server
+I'm using NodeJS runtime to create a simple web server

 ### Web Application Framework (Web Application, API)

 * This is the Backend.

-We are using ExpressJS framework for our API and routing: https://expressjs.com/en/starter/hello-world.html
+I'm using ExpressJS framework for our API and routing: https://expressjs.com/en/starter/hello-world.html

 An Application Programming Interface (API) is essentially just an interface, I'm using to serve our set of routes for the client browser JavaScript to interact using HTTP protocol to access Backend functionality.